 SUDC UK is proud to support The SUDC Registry and Research Collaborative (SUDCRRC).

 - The SUDCRRC currently forms the largest global database of SUDC deaths.
 The project analyses cases of sudden unexpected deaths in children between 11 months and 18 years to understand risk factors and causes, and develop preventative measures.

-- More information can be found on the SUDC Foundation website and the New York University Lancome Institute website where the project is led by Dr Orrin Devinsky.
+- More information can be found on the SUDC Foundation website and the New York University Langone Institute website where the project is led by Dr Orrin Devinsky.
 After reading this information, please contact us if you would like to learn more about this project.

-SUDC UK also supported the 100,000 Genome project by connecting with scientists, linking professionals from the UK registry team with Genomics England and informing families about the rare disease pilot protocol.
+SUDC UK supported the 100,000 Genome project by connecting with scientists, linking professionals from the UK registry team with Genomics England and informing families about the rare disease pilot protocol.
 For information, please see the Genomics England Website.